Insights & Articles

 Vaccinations are not only a public health matter – they can also be a family law issue when there is significant disagreement between separated parents about whether or not to vaccinate their children.

 When parents have “joint custody” of a child they are to make important decisions about the child’s medical care together; however, parents that disagree on vaccinations have incompatible conceptions of what is in the “best interests of the child” – the foundational test and consideration for family judges under Children’s Law Reform Act, Family Law Act, and Divorce Act.
-As a result, Family Courts in Canada have been required to address the issue of whether or not to vaccinate children and make Orders in regards to vaccinations.
+As a result, Family Courts in Canada have been required to address vaccination issues and make Orders in regards to vaccinations.

 In assessing this case, Justice R. John Harper noted that the child in this case was caught in the middle of the parent’s conflict, as the parents were at the “extreme end of high conflict” and their positions regarding vaccinations were equally polarized.